Components of the Program

 The Community Cloth encourages community building among artisans by inviting each artisan to join a peer support group — informal gatherings of artisans (who usually reside within the same or nearby apartment complexes) that get together to knit, weave, talk, and support each other in a variety of ways.
 By working together on their craft, they build close relationships, peer support and create a community around themselves.

 The support groups also provide an opportunity to teach and pass on their art form, as some of the artisans begin to teach their daughters as they were once taught by their mothers.
 Mothers become mentors to apprentice daughters and as a result their art and culture survives.
 Artisan apprenticeships are also extended to women in the community.

-The AMCS Wellness Center collaborates with The Community Cloth to support group activities with culturally and linguistically competent behavioral health care services.
+The Alliance Wellness Center collaborates with The Community Cloth to support group activities with culturally and linguistically competent behavioral health care services.
 Counseling and other medical services are also available for individual artisan needs.

-The Community Cloth hosts artisan training sessions to expose the artisans to business models, teaching them basic small business skills as well as hosting product development trainings for those interested in expanding product lines.
+The Community Cloth hosts artisan training sessions to expose the artisans to business models, teaching them basic small business skills as well as hosting product development training for those interested in expanding product lines.
 The Alliance Financial Opportunity Center (FOC) provides 1-on-1 coaching services in the areas of income support, financial literacy, and small business development.
 The coaches discuss financial goals, education & vocational training, credit building, home & car ownership, and Small Business Administration (SBA) Microloans, with the artisans to help lead them to financial stability and self-sufficiency.